Software Development Under Control

 The Solution:

-The specific technologies used were: Microsoft Visual Basic 5.0, Microsoft Access, WIN32 API, Multimedia API, 2D Animation.
+The specific technologies used were: Microsoft Visual Basic 5.0, Microsoft Access,

-The main interface was similar to what they actually use to run their factories, a graphical display that shows positions of various machines in the manufacturing process, and a color status relating to the internal state of the machine.
+The main interface was similar to what they actually use to run their factories,

-From here the user could start or stop the factory, look at supply feeds, check inventory, or review manufacturing and quality data.
+From here the user could start or stop the factory, look at supply feeds, check

 Status and running messages also display here.

-When the user clicks on any of the machines, they are taken to a lower level of detail and are presented with the machine specifics.
-A graphical animation shows the machine and its component parts working while the factory is in the run state.
+When the user clicks on any of the machines, they are taken to a lower level of

 Each machine was animated and showed graphically the components at work.
-Shown at left is the boxing machine, fully animated.
+Shown at

 OBelow are the cells that make up the animation.
-As animated gifs were unavailable in Visual Basic 5.0, animation had to be done the 'old-fashion' way of bitblitting.
+As animated gifs were unavailable

 Here are a selection of machines that were included in the factory.
-Starting at the right and going clockwise are: Package Loader, Topper, Topping Tank, Cheeser, Shrink Wrapper (center), Sauce Tank, Saucer, and Roller/Stamper.
+Starting at

 Each machine was fully animated with sound effects and entertaining failures.